Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/advanced.rst

    | Hotkey:   :kbd:`Alt-RMB`

-Holding :kbd:`Alt` while selecting an edge selects a loop of edges that are connected in a line end to end, passing through the edge under the mouse pointer.
+Holding :kbd:`Alt` while selecting an edge selects a loop of edges that are connected in a line end-to-end, passing through the edge under the mouse pointer.
 Holding :kbd:`Shift-Alt` while clicking adds to the current selection.

 Edge loops can also be selected based on an existing edge selection,